 Some countries may require you to get a student visa.
 Ask the school if one can be arranged for the countries where they run face-to-face courses.

-EBC has a one-year student visa programme for Spain that allows you study and work.
+EBC has a one-year student visa study programme for Spain.
+The student visa has an option that allows part-time work if a language school registers you with the employment authorities.
 You get the Spanish student visa programme with our face-to-face and online TEFL courses.
-If you take the online course, you can do the course first and then get the student visa.
+If you take the online course, you can do the course first and then get a student visa.
 This means that you do not have to pay for your student visa when you pay for the course.
 You can delay paying for your student visa until a time that best suits you.
 Taking the online option can save you up to 3,500 Euros.

 If you want to attend a face-to-face TEFL course based purely on the fun factor – save your money.
 You will have more fun and money to spend whilst travelling abroad without the additional challenge of attending a face-to-face TEFL course.

-Having said that, the fun factor does play a useful role as long as it is secondary to your learning experience.
-As the old saying goes “all work and no play makes Jack a dull boy”.
+The fun factor can play a helpful role as long as it is secondary to your learning experience.
+As the old saying goes, “all work and no play makes Jack a dull boy”.
 If your course is all work without any extra-curricular activities to give you some needed relaxation time, then you may begin to look at your course as more of a chore than something that you appreciate doing.

 If you have any questions, please do not hesitate to contact us.